spacetelescope/aas245_da_workshop/install_and_setup/INSTALL.md

-check if your problem has already been reported at [the issue tracker](https://github.com/spacetelescope/aas245_da_workshop/issues) or on the AAS 245 Slack channel `workshop-python-data-analysis-with-the-james-webb-and-roman-space-teles copes`.
+check if your problem has already been reported at [the issue tracker](https://github.com/spacetelescope/aas245_da_workshop/issues) or on the AAS 245 Slack channel `#workshop-python-data-analysis-with-the-james-webb-and-roman-space-telescopes`.
 If not, then you can create a new issue or ask on the Slack channel.

 For the commands shown, `%` (and anything to the left of it) represents